 A list of people who get code error notifications whenever the application identifies a broken link or raises an unhandled exception that results in an internal server error.
 This gives the administrators immediate notification of any errors, see OMERO.mail.
-Example: '["Full Name", "email address"]]'.
+Example: '[["Full Name", "email address"]]'.

-omero.web.application_server
+omero.web.application\server

-OMERO.web is configured to use FastCGI TCP by default.
-If you are using a non-standard web server configuration you may wish to change this before generating your web server configuration.
-Available options: "fastcgi-tcp", "wsgi-tcp", "wsgi"
+OMERO.web is configured to run in Gunicorn as a generic WSGI application by default.
+If you are using Apache change this to "wsgi" before generating your web server configuration.
+Available options: "wsgi-tcp" (Gunicorn), "wsgi" (Apache)

-Default: fastcgi-tcp
+Default: wsgi-tcp

-omero.web.application_server.host
+omero.web.application\server.host